Insights and Advice for Enabling More Efficient and Sustainable Construction

 Quality assurance and control

 As part of their construction quality manager responsibilities, this role oversees all aspects related to quality assurance and quality control.
-This requires them to be highly informed about industry regulations and standards, like ISO 9001 and ISO 14001, as well as the client requirements, as this will allow them to put the project in the context of both and develop quality strategies.
-Amongst the key quality-related tasks are establishing quality standards and informing the rest of the stakeholders about them, conducting regular inspections to ensure the work complies with those standards, and staying informed about any new regulations or requirements from the client, among other things.
+This requires them to be highly informed about industry regulations and standards, like ISO 9001 and ISO 14001, as well as the client requirements, as this will allow them to put the project into the proper context when they develop quality strategies.

 Key HESQ Manager Skills

-the top six HSEQ manager skills
+Overview of the top six HSEQ manager skills

 HSEQ Manager Skills